Svetlana Savitskaya: Early life and early career

 Svetlana Savitskaya was born in a privileged family.
 Her father, Yevgeny Savitsky, was a highly decorated fighter pilot during the Second World War, which later brought him to the position of Deputy Commander-in-Chief of Soviet Air Defense.
 Her mother was a Moscow Communist party leader.

 Without the knowledge of her parents, Savitskaya began parachuting at the age of 16.
-Her father realized her unknown extracurricular activity upon the discovery of a parachute knife in his daughter's school bag.
+Her father realized her secret extracurricular activity upon the discovery of a parachute knife in his daughter's school bag.
 After his discovery, he further promoted this tendency.
 On her seventeenth birthday she already had 450 parachute jumps.
 Over the next year, she led record stratosphere jumps from 13,800 m and 14,250 m.
 Over the course of her flying experience, Savitskaya achieved three world record jumps from the stratosphere and 15 world record jumps from jet planes.

 After graduating in 1966, she enrolled in the Moscow Aviation Institute (MAI), where she also took flight lessons.
 In 1971 she was licensed as a flight instructor.
 After graduating from the MAI in 1972, she trained as a test pilot at the Fedotov Test Pilot School, graduating in 1976.
 In May 1978 she went to work for the aircraft manufacturer Yakovlev, as a test pilot.
 In her flight experience, she became the first woman to reach 2,683 km/h in a MiG-25 aircraft.
-An experienced and highly educated female in the Soviet Space Program, Savitskaya was reportedly an extremely serious, unbending, and steely woman.
-While she and Valentina Tereshkova were both chosen for missions into space due to Soviet propaganda purposes, Savitskaya was much more trained and experienced in aeronautics whereas Tereshkova was chosen as a political stunt.
+An experienced and highly educated woman in the Soviet Space Program, Savitskaya was reportedly an extremely serious, unbending, and steely woman.

 Between 1969 and 1977 she was a member of the Soviet national team for aerobatics.
 At the FAI World Aerobatic Championships in July 1970 at Hullavington, she flew a Yak-18 and won the world championship together with an all-female team.
-At this particular Championship in the United Kingdom, a journalist for the British Press nicknamed Savitskaya “Miss Sensation”.
+At this particular Championship in the United Kingdom, a journalist for the British Press nicknamed Savitskaya "Miss Sensation".
 At the 1972 World Championships in Salon-de-Provence she placed third; in 1976 in Kiev with a Yak-50, fifth.

 Soviet space program

 In 1979, Savitskaya participated in the selection process for the second group of female cosmonauts.
-On June 30, 1980, she was officially admitted to the cosmonaut group.
+On 30 June 1980, she was officially admitted to the cosmonaut group.
 Of the nine women selected, Savitskaya was the only test pilot.
-The groups’ training was announced during French Air force officer and astronaut Jean-Loup Chretien’s space mission.
-She passed her exams on February 24, 1982.
+The group's training was announced during French Air Force officer and astronaut Jean-Loup Chretien's space mission.
+She passed her exams on 24 February 1982.